fengkeyleaf/inswitch_anomaly/README.md

 This will compile the p4 program and build the network topology and run mininet.

-Once the mininet is running, open another terminal and run the command line:
+Once the network is initialized and the mininet is running, open another terminal and run the command line:

-`sudo python3 ./mycontroller.py`
+`sudo python3 ./fengkeyleaf/inswitch_anomlay/mycontroller.py`

-This will install routing rules into the switch and print them ( May print things out in bytes ).
-Finally, in the mininet, run:

-`xterm h1 h2 h3 h4`

-In h2, h3, h4's terminal, run:

-`./receive.py`

-And then in h1's terminal, run:

-`./send.py 10.0.2.2 HelloWorld`

-And you will see the information about pkts in h1's and h3's terminal.
+After a few mininets, the program will automatically start sniffing on the host1 and send all pkts from the dataset on the host2.

+Once the sending process is done, the program will also stop sniffing and evalute the accuracy.

 Note that s1-runtime.json should be configured in topology.json if outside runtime routing rules should be injected when initializing the network, something like: "runtime_json" : "pod-topo/s1-runtime.json".